Pagendarm/physim/README.md

 e.g. basic\_test.scala is the src file for BasicTest.class (or $.class)

+##The Model
+The model assumed in all these related classes is that there are 3 orthoganal base vectors, labeled x, y, z in the class files.

+z is assumed to be pointed up/ the height in the library functions and class extentions e.g. Gravity(...) applies a force as -Z

+x,y are assumed to define a plane normal to the Z direction

 ##Directory Structure
 Most directories are managed by the package structure of Scala to maintain simplicity, the folowing two contain